Etude: Piano Cover Generation with a Three-Stage Approach -- Extract, strucTUralize, and DEcode: Introduction

 \section{Introduction}

-Piano cover generation—the artistic rearrangement of a song into a piano performance—is a popular form of musical expression that thrives on social media and has grown into a commercially viable field.
+Piano cover generation—the artistic rearrangement of a song into a piano performance—is a popular form of musical expression that thrives on social media and has grown into a commercially viable field\full{, with applications ranging from enabling learners to obtain customized sheet music to assisting creators in producing arrangements for streaming or distribution}.
 Yet producing a high-quality piano cover remains challenging, requiring both analysis of the original song’s musical features (e.g., harmony and rhythm) and sufficient music theory knowledge to create a coherent, aesthetically pleasing arrangement.

 Numerous studies \cite{pop2piano,picogen,picogen2,amt-apc,music2midi} have explored Automatic Piano Cover Generation (APCG) with deep learning.
 These methods often emulate the two-step creative process of human composers: first analyzing music-theoretical features such as harmony, melody, and rhythm, and then recombining them to synthesize a new interpretation within the piano’s 88-key range.
 Nevertheless, a substantial quality gap remains between model-generated and human-composed covers, as reflected in subjective evaluation scores, suggesting that the task’s complexity and nuance have yet to be fully captured.